-To validate our results, we optimize infinite 2D cylinder size and material parameters for the abovementioned Mie-angles at Kerker condition.
-We characterize the particles by relative material parameters $\bar{\rho}_{1(2)}=\rho_{1(2)}/\rho_0$, $\bar{\beta}_{1(2)}=\beta_{1(2)}/\beta_0$, where $\beta_{1(2)}$ is compressibility of top (bottom) particle.
-The resulting relative material and size parameters for downward Kerker effect are $r_1 = 0.0282 \lambda$, $\bar{\rho}_1 = 0.837$, $\bar{\beta}_1 = 25$, $r_2 = 0.038 \lambda$, $\bar{\rho}_2 = 0.66$, $\bar{\beta}_2 = 35$, for upward Kerker the bottom and top particles are swapped.
-The results of full-wave simulation for radiation patterns is plotted in black dots in Fig~\ref{fig:kerker_maps}(e,d) with excellent agreement with analytical calculations.
-It should be mentioned that even better agreement can be achieved by taking into account the relatively small effective quadrupole moment, see SI for details.
-The Kerker condition shifts with changing interparticle distance, as pictured by dashed line in Fig.~\ref{fig:kerker_maps}(b).
-For $d \gtrsim 0.35 \lambda$ the effective quadrupole moment is too strong for effective model to be truncated at effective moments specified by Eqs \eqref{eq:eff_moments}, see SI for details.
+To validate our results, we optimize the size and material parameters of infinitely long 2D cylinders for the aforementioned Mie angles at the Kerker condition.
+We characterize the particles by the relative material parameters $\bar{\rho}_{1(2)}=\rho_{1(2)}/\rho_0$ and $\bar{\kappa}_{1(2)}=\kappa_{1(2)}/\kappa_0$, where $\kappa_{1(2)}$ is the compressibility of the top (bottom) particle.
+The resulting relative material and size parameters for the downward Kerker effect are radii $r_1=0.0282\lambda$, $\bar{\rho}_1=0.837$, $\bar{\kappa}_1=25$, $r_2=0.038\lambda$, $\bar{\rho}_2=0.66$, and $\bar{\kappa}_2=35$; for the upward Kerker effect, the bottom and top particles are swapped.
+The results of the full-wave simulations for the radiation patterns are plotted as black dots in Fig.~\ref{fig:kerker_maps}(a), showing excellent agreement with the analytical calculations.
+It should be mentioned that even better agreement can be achieved by taking into account the relatively small effective quadrupole moment; see the Supplemental Information for details.
+The Kerker condition shifts with changing interparticle distance, as shown by the dashed line in Fig.~\ref{fig:kerker_maps}(b).
+For $d\gtrsim0.35\lambda$, the effective quadrupole moment is too strong for the model to be truncated at the moments specified by Eq.~\eqref{eq:eff_moments}; see the Supplemental Information for details.